-Dozens of dot-to-dot printables sorted into difficulty levels.
-I have included the number of dots in each sheet in brackets like this: (10) to help you decide which one would be suitable for your child or student.
-These sheets are very educational, reinforcing counting and number recognition.
+These sheets are very educational, as they help reinforce counting and number recognition.
 Once your student is fluent in counting, you can make the activity more challenging by getting him to start at the biggest number and work backwards—learning to count down.

-The printables on this page range from very easy up to very hard.
-The very hard dot-to-dot worksheets would even be fun for adults.
+- The printables on this page range from very easy to very hard.
+The difficult dot-to-dot worksheets can be fun for adults.

-I have also found some skip counting printables (e.g. count by 2's: 2-4-6-8-10 etc.).
-These would make an ideal introduction for teaching your children their times tables.
+- I also curated some skip counting printables (e.g. count by 2's: 2-4-6-8-10 etc.).
+These would make an ideal introduction to teaching your children their times tables.

-Children may also like to color in their final picture too, giving twice the enjoyment.
-And if you're looking for some different ways to use these designs, I have included some creative ideas near the end of this page.
+Children might also want to color in their final picture, which can provide twice the enjoyment and take up more activity time.
+If you're looking for some different ways to use these designs, I suggest a few creative ideas below.